 CALIFORNIA ASSOCIATION OF REALTORS®

 Los Angeles, CA 90020

 The information contained herein is believed accurate as of June 13, 2012.
 It is intended to provide general answers to general questions and is not intended as a substitute for individual legal advice.
 Advice in specific situations may differ depending upon a wide variety of factors.
 Therefore, readers with specific legal questions should seek the advice of an attorney.
 Written by Stella Ling, Esq.
 Revised by Sanjay Wagle, Esq.

 Copyright© 2012 CALIFORNIA ASSOCIATION OF REALTORS® (C.A.R.).
-Permission is granted to C.A.R. members only to reprint and use this material for non-commercial purposes provided credit is given to the C.A.R.
-Legal Department.
-Other reproduction or use is strictly prohibited without the express written permission of the C.A.R.
-Legal Department.
+Permission is granted to C.A.R. members to reprint this material in hardcopy or PDF format only for personal use or with individual clients.
+This material may not be used or reproduced for commercial purposes.
+Other reproduction or use is strictly prohibited without the express written permission of the C.A.R Legal Department.
 All rights reserved.